 The Action Sports Park Committee was created late in the summer of 2017 with appointments by the Borough Council and several Ad-Hoc members, including CRPR Staff, were added in the early Fall.
 The full Committee worked throughout the fall and winter months to discuss possible locations and amenities--the two main charges of the Committee.
 The full Committee reviewed the final Action Sports Park Report and made their recommendations to the Borough Council on March 19, 2018.
 Since one of the top locations was a regional park operated by COG/CRPR Authority, Borough Council made a recommendation that the Action Sports Park Report be recommended to the COG General Forum.
 On April 23, 2018, the Action Sports Park Committee presented their findings to the COG General Forum; the Forum members took action to recommend the report to the COG Parks Capital Committee.

 On May 10, 2018, members of the Action Sports Park Committee presented their findings to the COG Parks Capital Committee; there was a generous Q & A session and some public comment.
 The COG Parks Capital Committee opted to not make any recommendations at that meeting and continued to discuss the project at their June 14, 2018 and July 12, 2018 meetings.
 At the July 12 meeting, the COG Parks Capital Committee recommended that the CRPR Authority begin to research this project further as the Whitehall Road Regional Park--the top regional park noted in the Action Sports Park Report--project begins to take shape.
-The CRPR Authority will discuss this project further at either their August 16, 2018 or Septemeber 20, 2018 meeting.
-The Authority is request that some funds be set aside in the 2019 budget to create some conceptual drawings and some accurate cost estimates to include total acreage needed.
-Using that information, it will be determined if the Whitehall Road Regioal Park location is the best suited location and if the project can be included in an updated Master Plan and developed as part of a Phase 2 for the park.
-The final report can be found here.
+The CRPR Authority requested that some funds be set aside in the 2019 budget to create some conceptual drawings and some accurate cost estimates to include total acreage needed.
+Using that information, it would be determined if the Whitehall Road Regioal Park location is the best suited location and if the project could be included in an updated Master Plan and developed as part of a Phase 2 for the park.